Wedding Planning 101

 “Everyone is coming together to try to figure out how to still have these events at another time when it’s going to be safe,” LaMorte says.

 Orsini urges brides to ask their venue for a list of possible dates, and check with the vendors.
 Act fast, be strategic but be prudent.
-Remember, other brides in the same situation are looking for new dates, and many dates in the fall and next year have already been booked by couples who planned before the pandemic hit.
+Remember, other brides in the same situation are looking for new dates, and many dates in the fall and next year are also being booked by couples who got engaged after the pandemic hit.

 “I promise you, that list has been given to multiple brides and they are also considering those dates,” Orsini says.
 “It really is a rush for the dates.
 It might not be the date you want but if it’s a relatively attractive date, grab it.
 If you don’t, someone else will.”